lt20kmph/pmail/README.md

 the type of application and finally click the 'Download client configuration button at the end.
 3. Save the 'credentials.json' file somewhere safe.

+#### Setup Gmail PubSub (optional)

+This is an optional step which is only needed if you wish to enable push/pull update notifications via GClouds PubSub interface.
+See [here][7] for detailed instructions about how to set this up.

+In summary what you need to do is this:

+1. Install the pubsub client:

+    pip install --upgrade google-cloud-pubsub

+2. Create a pubsub topic called `pmail` for the project which is associated with API (if you followed the quickstart guide, this will be called something like `quickstart-xxxxxxxxxxxxx`)
+3. Create a subscription alled `pmail-update`, set the delivey type to `pull`.
+4. Grant publish privileges to `gmail-api-push@system.gserviceaccount.com`.

 ### Install Pmail